Abimola/tcp_streaming/README.md

 ---

 > **Note:** This project is designed for educational and portfolio demonstration purposes.
-> It reflects real-world data engineering and NLP integration practices using modern distributed systems.
+> It reflects real-world data engineering using modern distributed systems.